 Next, sketch out your main talking points for each video lesson.
 Some teachers prefer to write out a full script for each video, while others are comfortable with detailed bullet points.
 Whichever method you choose, follow these best practices to ensure your video lessons are organized and engaging:

 - Keep it simple and direct.
 Stick to one major concept per lesson so that students aren’t overwhelmed with too much information, and reinforce key points by repeating them throughout your lessons.
+Each individual video in your class should focus on one specific step, concept, example, etc.

 - Fill the gaps.
 The goal of your video lessons is to give students all the skills they need to successfully complete the class project.
 As you go through your project demonstration, be sure to cover all the necessary steps in the process so that students are fully equipped to get started.
+Set students up for success by offering multiple ways to access the content.
+Consider including on-screen text, images, physical demonstrations of materials, and supplemental resources in the “Class Project” section.

 Once you’ve drafted your outline, feel free to email it to our Teacher Support team at email@example.com, or share it with our teacher community in the Skillshare Teacher Center to get helpful feedback before you launch into filming.